Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

-In the above expression, the second line depends on Bayes' rule; the third line holds by assuming the observations are independent; the fourth line uses a discrete approximation of the hidden object location, which is required for our numerical implementation; and the last line's equality holds by assuming that the object's location is independent of its albedo.
+In the series of equations following~\eqref{eqn:E_function}, the second line depends on Bayes' rule; the third line holds by assuming the observations are independent; the fourth line uses a discrete approximation of the hidden object location, which is required for our numerical implementation; and the last line's equality holds by assuming that the object's location is independent of its albedo and by dropping an additive $p(\mathbf{\trans}_{l,k})$ term, which does not affect the optimal value of $\albedo$.